jpan8866/jpan8866/README.md

 ### Hello! 👋

 My name is John and I'm a mechanical engineer who loves programming, software development and machine learning.
-I've recently completed my Bachelors in Mechanical Engineering with a minor in Computer Science.
+I have a background in Mechanical Engineering with a minor in Computer Science and am currently completing a Masters at the University of Illinois Urbana-Champaign

 🌱 I’m currently learning:

-Cloud computing & full stack web developmenent (MERN stack)
+Building a mini Tesla Model S to learn topics of IoT

 🔭 Current personal project: